-Gonorrhea is a sexually transmitted disease (STD) caused by Neisseria gonorrhoeae.
-This test is done on the body fluids collected from the affected areas, mostly the cervix, urethra, penis, or rectum.
+Gonorrhea is a sexually transmitted disease (STD) caused by N. gonorrhoeae.
+This test is done on the body fluids collected from the affected areas.
+These are mostly the cervix, urethra, penis, or rectum.

-You might have this test if your doctor suspects that you have gonorrhea.
+You might have this test if your healthcare provider suspects that you have gonorrhea.
 Symptoms of gonorrhea include:

 Burning sensation during urination